8base/old-documentation/8base-console/authentication.md

 ![Connecting your Auth0 account](../.gitbook/assets/auth-own-auth0.png)

 ### OpenID Connect
 The ability to set up an authentication provider that supports the OpenID specification is available for workspaces on a *Professional* or *Enterprise* plan.
-Some light setup required in the Management Console and a custom *resolver* function needs to be deployed to your project's workspace to use this feature.
+Some light setup is required in the Management Console and a custom *resolver* function needs to be deployed to your project's workspace to use this feature.

 ### Sign-on Providers
 Sign-on providers can easily be enabled/disabled in the *8base Authentication Settings* section of the workspace's Authentication view.
 At least one authentication profile with the type set to "8base Authentication" is required to use this feature.